redsanket/spark/external/hue/guide/index.rst

 Ticket Filing Process
 #####################

-If you have identified an issue with Starling withn your environment or while testing, you may file a Bugzilla Ticket.
+If you have identified an issue with Hue withn your environment or while testing, you may file a Bugzilla Ticket.
 When filing the ticket, include the following if relevant: